CiscoDevNet/terraform-provider-intersight/intersight_gosdk/docs/VirtualizationBaseVirtualMachine.md

 `func (o *VirtualizationBaseVirtualMachine) HasUuid() bool`

 HasUuid returns a boolean if a field has been set.

+### GetVmCreationTime

+`func (o *VirtualizationBaseVirtualMachine) GetVmCreationTime() time.Time`

+GetVmCreationTime returns the VmCreationTime field if non-nil, zero value otherwise.

+### GetVmCreationTimeOk

+`func (o *VirtualizationBaseVirtualMachine) GetVmCreationTimeOk() (*time.Time, bool)`

+GetVmCreationTimeOk returns a tuple with the VmCreationTime field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetVmCreationTime

+`func (o *VirtualizationBaseVirtualMachine) SetVmCreationTime(v time.Time)`

+SetVmCreationTime sets VmCreationTime field to given value.

+### HasVmCreationTime

+`func (o *VirtualizationBaseVirtualMachine) HasVmCreationTime() bool`

+HasVmCreationTime returns a boolean if a field has been set.

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)